Avis Budget Group, Inc. research snapshot

 Risk management framework

-Given CAR beta of 1.90 and the extreme 52-week range, position sizing should reflect that the stock can move more than the broader market in either direction.
-The high debt and negative EPS mean fundamental catalysts can produce outsized moves.
+Given CAR beta near 1.90, short interest near 15% of shares outstanding, and the extreme 52-week range, position sizing should reflect that the stock can move far more than the market in either direction.
+The negative equity and 7.4x net corporate leverage mean fundamental catalysts can produce outsized moves.

 Investment research summary